harshita795/PABLO-776F61/README.md

-# PABLO
+# SNAPBAZAR

 ## Overview

-PABLO is a JavaScript project designed to manage user data and images.
+SNAPBAZAR is a JavaScript project designed to manage user data and images.
 It provides functionalities for creating new users, searching for images, saving images, adding tags to images, and displaying search history.

 ## Features